Glamis Road Bascule Bridge, East London, Unova Paint Products, Vitreflon

 The role of coating maintenance in sustainable construction

 Coating maintenance is a detailed exercise.
-Each time maintenance or repainting is carried out, it leaves behind an ecological footprint in the form of VOCs released, (energy consumed, greenhouse gases released) and waste which needs to be disposed of.
+Each time infrastructure maintenance or repainting is carried out, it leaves behind an ecological footprint in the form of VOCs released, (energy consumed, greenhouse gases released) and waste which needs to be disposed of.

 In many cases, the situation worsens when the maintenance and repainting cycles get put off indefinitely due to reasons ranging from budget constraints to difficult access and stretched industry resources.
 This further results in a shortened asset life, larger costs, and a bigger ecological footprint as the bridge eventually requires replacement before the end of its planned designed life.